Power Through Your Pantry with the Best Manual Can Openers

 Ease of Use

-Unwieldy openers leave jagged edges that can cut fingers or contaminate food with metal remnants, so it’s critical to select an opener that guarantees a seamless slice.
+Unwieldy openers leave jagged edges that can cut fingers or contaminate food with metal remnants, so it’s critical to select a model that guarantees a seamless slice.
 Plus, a smooth cut ensures less fiddling on your part, which means less risk of making a mess on the countertop.
-The ideal gadget should also be able to release the lid without letting it fall inward onto your food.
-Households with both righties and lefties should also look for an ambidextrous manual can opener, so everyone in the family can operate it with ease.
+The ideal gadget should also be able to release the lid without causing it to fall inward into your food.
+Households with both righties and lefties should also keep an eye out for an ambidextrous manual can opener, so everyone in the family can operate it with ease.

 Durability

-Stainless steel is an ideal material for can openers, as the tough metal is more resistant to corrosion, rust, and stains.
-The cutting wheel should also stay sharp as it powers through tins of different shapes and sizes, although some manual can openers are also zinc-coated for additional strength.
+Stainless steel makes an excellent material for can openers, as the tough metal stands up well to corrosion, rust, and stains.
+The cutting wheel will remain sharp as it powers through tins of different shapes and sizes (some manual can openers are also zinc-coated for an added strength boost).

 Most manual can openers should not be placed into the dishwasher.
 Maintain the longevity of your gadget by rinsing it in the sink instead, then drying it off with a kitchen towel.
-For easier cleaning, look for a design that opens wide enough for you to properly (and carefully!) clean the cutting wheel after each use.
+For easier cleaning, look for a design that opens wide enough for you to (carefully!) clean the cutting wheel after each use.

 Our Top Picks